 Sometimes aspiration and culture or a tissue biopsy

 Usually, lymphadenitis can be diagnosed based on the symptoms, and its cause is an obvious nearby infection.

 When the cause cannot be identified easily, a doctor inserts a needle into a lymph node and withdraws (aspirates) fluid.
 The fluid sample is then sent to a laboratory for culture (the sample is placed in a culture medium that allows microorganisms to grow).
 The culture can identify the organism causing the infection.
 Alternatively, the doctor can do a biopsy (removal and examination of a piece of the lymph node under a microscope).

 Treatment of Lymphadenitis

 Treatment of lymphadenitis depends on the organism causing the infection.
 For a bacterial infection, an antibiotic is usually given by vein (intravenously) or by mouth.
-Other drugs are given for a fungal or parasitic infection.
+Other medications are given for a fungal or parasitic infection.

-Hot, wet compresses may help relieve the pain in inflamed lymph nodes.
+Warm, wet compresses may help relieve the pain in inflamed lymph nodes.
 Usually, once the infection has been treated, the lymph nodes slowly shrink, and the pain subsides.
 Sometimes the enlarged nodes remain firm but no longer feel tender.

-Abscesses Skin abscesses Folliculitis and skin abscesses are pus-filled pockets in the skin resulting from bacterial infection.
+Abscesses Skin Abscesses Folliculitis and skin abscesses are pus-filled pockets in the skin resulting from bacterial infection.
 They may be superficial or deep, affecting just hair follicles or deeper structures within... read more must be drained surgically, and people are given intravenous antibiotics.
 In children, intravenous antibiotics are commonly needed.